Pope St. John Paul II Student Success Center

 THREE RIVERS ELECTRIC HILKEMEYER SCHOLARSHIP is a $2000 scholarship which will be awarded to one deserving student.
 The scholarship is available to high school seniors whose parents or guardians are members of Three Rivers Electric Cooperative.
 The application is available in the counseling office with a March 23 deadline.

-JB P.E.O.
-SISTERHOOD SCHOLARSHIP is available to all Senior GIRLS who have a 2.0 GPA or better.
-The application is available in the counseling office with a Jan.
-12 deadline.
+IRENE ROBINETTE ZONTA CLUB SCHOLARSHIP is a $1000 scholarship available to a graduating senior female.
+The application is available in the counseling office with a February 9 deadline.

 JUNIORS AND SENIORS: